The Obligation To Report And Refund Medicare Overpayments

 Accordingly, a person who has received a Medicare Part A or Part B overpayment must report and return the overpayment in the form and manner set forth in the Code of Federal Regulations.

 Duty to Investigate

 The provider’s receipt of “Credible information of a potential overpayment” gives rise to a duty to investigate on the part of the provider.
-It is important for providers to understand that whether or not information is “credible” is an inherently fact dependent matter.
-The following constitutes a non-exclusive listing of situations, where, if provider is made aware of them, reasonable due diligence will be required:
+It is important for providers to understand that whether or not information is “credible” is an inherently fact-dependent matter.
+The following constitutes a non-exclusive listing of situations, where, if the provider is made aware of them, reasonable due diligence will be required:

 - Incorrect coding is revealed through a review of provider’s billing and payment records

 - An overpayment is revealed pursuant to an internal audit